shruthisubramaniam/PatternAnalysis-2025/recognition/s4858817_VQVAE/README.md

 From my observations I found that epoch 95 produced the best SSIM of 0.7571.
 Therefore, the model produced at this epoch was saved as the best model and used to predict the reconstructed images using the test set in predict.py.

 ## Predictions - producing reconstructed images
 The last python file produced for the project was predict.py.
+The predict.py script is the driver scripts.
 It loads a saved checkpoint (the best model that produces the highest SSIM), makes reconstructions of test images and prints the average SSIM.
 All example images are saved into a predictions/ folder.

 Below are some examples of reconstructed images (bottom) versus the original images (top) at different epochs.